 Difference Between Baby Overlock and Normal Overlock Stitches

-'Baby Over Lock' is not a very common stitch name.
-I have heard this term few years ago when I was working in a garment export house.
+'Baby Overlock' is not a very common stitch name.
+I have heard this term a few years ago when I was working in a garment export house.
 I used to recognize this stitch by its design.
 That time I did not think of comparing 'Baby Overlock' stitch with 'Normal Overlock'.

-Fortunately, one of my friends who is preparing to start garment manufacturing business, asked me this question.
+Fortunately, one of my friends who are preparing to start a garment manufacturing business asked me this question.
 I hope you will also find this article helpful.
 Keep reading and comment at the end.

 |Normal Overlock Vs Baby Overlock Stitch|